-How many times have you started a question with, ‘Sorry, this is probably a dumb question but …’?
-How many times have you stood in a seminar room and heard the same question, directed at you?
-There are no dumb questions at law school.
+How often have you started a question with, ‘Sorry, this is probably a dumb question, but …’?
+How many times have you stood in a seminar room and heard the same question directed at you?
+There are no dumb questions.
 Law students are there to learn to be lawyers.
 They’re not pre-constructed experts.
 So why do law students apologise for asking questions?
 And what can we do to encourage confidence, especially in the first year of law school?

 The school script